BiostatOmics/MOREshiny/README.md

 ### Citation

-If you use MORE, please cite: Aguerralde-Martin, Maider; Tomas-Riquelme, Blannca; Clemente-Císcar, Mónica; Conesa, Ana and Tarazona, Sonia.
-MORE: Multi-Omics REgulation.
-R package version 1.0.
+If you use MORE, please cite: Aguerralde-Martin, Maider; Clemente-Císcar, Mónica; Conesa, Ana and Tarazona, Sonia.
+MORE interpretable multi-omic regulatory networks to characterize phenotypes. *Briefings in Bioinformatics*, accepted.
+DOI: https://doi.org/10.1093/bib/bbaf270.

 ### License